 Sir Paul Reeves was baptised in St Johns of the Wilderness at Koromiko, and it is a known fact that a swarm of bees flew into the church during the service.
-Ancient myth has it that if a swarm of bees arrives at a birth or baptism, the child would have a very successful and prominent life- something in this?
+Ancient myth has it that if a swarm of bees arrives at a birth or baptism, the child would have a very successful and prominent life, so there maybe something in this.

 Click image to enlarge

-St Johns was built of locally milled timber at a cost of £ 131.14.6d.
+St Johns was built of locally milled timber at a cost of £131.14.6d.
 The church was opened by Bishop Suter on April 4, 1871.
-The church is in its original state , although in 1883 an iron roof was put on.
-Repairs, painting, general maintenance have been carried out as needed right to the present day.
+The church is in its original state, although in 1883 an iron roof was put on.
+Repairs, painting and general maintenance have been carried out as needed, right to the present day.
 Weekly services were held for many years with very good attendances.
 The Vicar came out from Picton, first by foot, then horse, followed by horse and basket-sulky and later by car.
 Services are still held every two weeks during the winter period, otherwise every week.

-Prominent families connected to the church and its founding members include: Captain (British Army) William Douglas Hall & Mrs Hannah Maria Ann ‘Nony' Ballie; Master Mariner Captain John Henry & Mrs Lousia Dalton; Mr James & Mrs Janet Speed; the Bragg family and the Greensill family - to name a few.
+Prominent families connected to the church and its founding members include: Captain (British Army) William Douglas Hall Baillie and his wife Hannah Maria Ann ‘Nony'; Master Mariner Captain John Henry Dalton and his wife Louisa; Mr James & Mrs Janet Speed; the Bragg family and the Greensill family - to name a few.
 Mr and Mrs Speed offered to donate land to all the Christian churches in the area, but only the Anglicans took up the offer.

-The church is open all the time for visitors to look into and the lighting tells a story: from the candles on the Altar, the kerosene lamps on the walls, followed (in 1932) by Wizard gas lamps and, finally, hanging from the ceiling, modern day electric lights.
+The church is open all the time for visitors to look into.
+The lighting itself tells a story, with candles on the Altar, kerosene lamps on the walls, which were followed in 1932 by Wizard gas lamps and, finally, hanging from the ceiling, modern day electric lights.